entrepeneur4lyf/kwaak/README.md

 #### Other configuration

 - **`agent_custom_constraints`**: Additional constraints / instructions for the agent.
-  These are passes to the agent in the system prompt and are rendered in a list.
+  These are passes to the agent in the system prompt.
 If you intend to use more complicated instructions, consider adding a file to read in the repository instead.
 - **`cache_dir`, `log_dir`**: Directories for cache and logs.
 Defaults are within your system's cache directory.